kenba/cl3/README.md

 It specifies that all **OpenCL 1.2** features are **mandatory**, while all OpenCL 2.x and 3.0 features are now optional.

+OpenCL also has extensions that enable other features such as OpenGL and Direct X interoperability, see [OpenCL Extensions](https://www.khronos.org/registry/OpenCL/specs/3.0-unified/html/OpenCL_Ext.html).
+This library includes FFI bindings to use OpenCL extensions.

 ## Design

 This crate applies the [adapter pattern](https://en.wikipedia.org/wiki/Adapter_pattern)